Gamification in Education: Benefits, Risks, Examples

 Advancing corporate training

 Games and simulations work not only in school settings.
-Simulation and gamification platforms can also be an important part of corporate training.
+Simulation and gamification websites can also be an important part of corporate training.
 People use gamified learning tools in healthcare or manufacturing.
 These are the fields that leave no place for errors.
-Professionals working in the hospitality and restaurant industry also use such tools.
+Professionals working in the hospitality and restaurant industry also use these tools.
 They don’t want to spoil the customer experience with trainees’ mistakes.
 Moreover, fitness coaches can use simulation software for education as reference material.

 Improving attention and memory

 The idea behind gamification and simulation is to keep learners aroused.
 When a person is alert, excited, or stressed, their brain can easily store new memories.
 And if people experience positive emotions, it’s doubly easier for them to stay focused.
 They spend more time learning without getting distracted.
+Games improve attention span and memory by about 30 percent.
+Moreover, gamification and simulation visualize data.
+Visual data, in turn, is easier to memorize than audial information.

 Challenging skills and knowledge